Security guide

 Permissions security

-A secured path can prevent users or groups from performing operations, such as read or write, on the path.
+A secured path can prevent users from performing operations, such as read or write, on the path.
 To circumvent the security permissions, a user might edit the path name or the name of the parent directory.
 UVCS protects against this as it detects that the existing user permissions are different between the source and destination paths and doesn’t allow the user to rename.
 Instead, the user receives an error message.

 Users and groups